ha-data-science/Python-bootcamp/README.md

 # Python Bootcamp

-Jupyter notebook files for a detailed bootcamp to learn Python.
+Jupyter notebook tutorial files for a Bootcamp to learn Python.